Wednesday, November 6, 2024

 Event Updates

-We are also participating in three events (so far) this month
+We are also participating in two more events (so far) this month

 Oct.
-30: Spirits with the Spirits at Black Cat Curiosities in Joliet with WriteOn member Cean Magosky as part of the Joliet City Center Partnership's "Spirits with the Spirits" event.
+30: Black Cat Curiosities in Joliet with WriteOn member Cean Magosky as part of the Joliet City Center Partnership's "Spirits with the Spirits" event.

 BryonySeries books-in-progress

 House on Top of the Hill: Third book in the BryonySeries Limbo trilogy.
-I now have a good working draft of the entire book, with eleven chapters completely edited, and a heavy editing weekend ahead of me.
-The plan is to submit a proof to KDP by or slightly after next weekend.
+The proof copy arrived on Wednesday, and I'm already working on copyedits.
 We are still estimating a late 2024 release date for this book, with copies available for sale at WriteOn Joliet's anthology release party on Dec.
 5.

 The Adventures of Cornell Dyer: No updates here in a very long time, mostly because Timothy and Daniel are super busy with school on top of work (and plenty of work-related traveling).
 However, I outlined a "bonus" book that is intended for distribution at Bicentennial's "Ye Olde Mayfest" event in 2025.
 Here is a recap of the 2024 event.